Kefalonia offers a chance to relax on its lovely beaches.

 Kefalonia boasts the highest mountain in the Ionian islands group.
 Mount Ainos has an altitude of 1628 metres.
 Argostoli is the principal town on the island and also the capital.
 The island of Zakynthos is just eight miles south by boat, and Lefkas is six miles north.
 A narrow sea-channel separates Kefalonia from Ithaca to the east.

 Sailing around the island

-Holiday sailors tend to cruise down the east coast, taking advantage of the sheltered harbours at Ayia Eufimia, Fiskardo, Sami and Poros.
-On the more exposed west coast, there is only one fair-weather harbour, at Assos.
-To the southwest, Argostoli and Lixouri (in the Gulf of Argostoli) are the best places to drop anchor.
+Holiday sailors tend to cruise down the east coast, taking advantage of the sheltered harbours at Ayia Eufemia, Fiskardo, Sami and Poros.
+On the more exposed west coast, there is only one fair-weather harbour at Assos.
+Argostoli and Lixouri (in the Gulf of Argostoli) are the best places to drop anchor to the southwest.

 Prevailing northwesterly or westerly winds rarely blow above force 5-6.
 In these conditions, the Mediterranean east coast harbours are calm and safe.
 However, Ayia Eufimia can get some gusts and Sami, and Poros can experience some swell.
 When the prevailing winds are strong, Assos is untenable for smaller yachts.
 Lixouri and Argostoli offer shelter in all conditions.

 Claims to fame

 Archaeologists disagree as to whether the Greek hero Odysseus was born on Kefalonia or Ithaca, but agree that is was on one of the two!
 Tourism is thriving here.
 The novel “Captain Corelli’s Mandolin” by Louis de Bernieres is based on the true story of the massacre of 3,000 Italian troops by Nazi forces and takes place on the island.
 A film was made from the book in 2001, starring Nicholas Cage and Penelope Cruz.
 This led to an upswing in “movie tourism” by fans.